James-Gryphon/gMenu/README.md

 ### PREREQUISITES ###
 1. Python 3.9+, since 3.9 is the version I first built and tested it under.
 Earlier versions may work but are untested.
-2. A desktop environment that uses application menus.
-Xfce is preferred because it is known to support custom application menus in the GUI.
-This may work with other environments, but this is currently untested and unsupported.
+2. The Xfce "Applications Menu" panel applet.
+This is preferred because it is known to support custom application menus in the GUI.
+This software may be adaptable to other environments with a similar menu option, but this is currently untested and unsupported.

 ### INSTALLATION ###
 1. Create a gMenu folder in your home directory.
 Copy .menu_builder.py into it.
 2. Create at least one folder inside the gMenu folder.
-The folder contents be listed in alphabetical order, with separator bars dividing the contents of each folder on the menu.
+In alphabetical order, each folder's contents will be listed, with separator bars dividing the contents of each folder on the menu.
-3. Copy or create .desktop files into the nested gMenu folders.
-They will be listed in alphabetical order, with the names given to their desktop files, so be sure to rename them in a way you find appropriate.
+3. Copy or create .desktop files (or folders) into the nested gMenu folders.
+They will be listed in alphabetical order, according to their file names, so be sure to rename them in a way you find appropriate.
 For example, `org.xfce.mousepad.desktop` might be renamed `Mousepad.desktop`.
 4. Run .menubuilder.py.
 If everything is well, it should create a .gMenu.menu file.
-5. If using Xfce, edit the properties of your application menu, and select the new .menu file as your custom menu file.
+5. Edit the properties of your application menu, and select the new .menu file as your custom menu file.

-  For an environment that doesn't support custom menu file selection in the GUI, you will have to research where .menu files are located in your environment, and if they can be read from local user directories (as opposed to editing protected system files).
-In the worst-case scenario, you can always rename the .gMenu.menu file and replace the default menu with it (if you do this, I strongly recommend renaming the old file to something else first, so that it isn't permanently destroyed).
-Further instructions may be provided as I have time to experiment with these systems, or get feedback from users.

 6. Open the menu.
 If things look as they should, you're done.
 If not, make any changes needed to folders and desktop files and perform steps 4 and 5 again.

 ### ANSWERS TO POSSIBLE QUESTIONS AND STATEMENTS ###